iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 **Note**: $T(t)$ is missing and we will come back to that later, and justify what is going on with it.

-Yeah, somehing like that, and putting it into the PDE will yield this:
+Yeah, something like that, and putting it into the PDE will yield this:

 $$
 \frac{1}{r}\partial_r[r\partial_r[R]]\Theta Z +